synap5e/obs-screenshot-plugin/README.md

 This [OBS Studio](https://obsproject.com) filter saves images of the attatched source at a defined interval.
 Images can be RGBA32 .png files or raw bytes.
 Images can be saved to a local file or PUT to an http server.

+Note that the file output mode writes to the same file each time.
+A directory mode is [planned](https://github.com/synap5e/obs-screenshot-plugin/issues/2)

 ![demo.png](https://raw.githubusercontent.com/synap5e/obs-screenshot-plugin/readme-images/demo.png)

 ### Named Shared Memory Output